 How to Apply

 Apply online using a credit card for the $795 deposit (your card will not be charged until we confirm a spot for you).
 Applications are reviewed in the order in which they are received (we do not hold spots over the phone).

 The flow of applications starts in July and peaks in January/February.
 Some groups fill by the December holidays, and others will have space into the late spring.
 Our advice?
 Apply as soon as possible — it only takes a few minutes — and we’ll get to work right away to find a great spot for you.

 Call (413.458.9672) or email (firstname.lastname@example.org).
 We look forward to hearing from you.

 College: College of Wooster

-Last summer I interned as an interpretive ranger at Big Trees State Park in California, where I helped visitors connect to the surrounding forest, received an Americorps Award for education and outreach and perfected the art of tree hugging.
+During the summer of 2018, I interned as an interpretive ranger at Big Trees State Park in California, where I helped visitors connect to the surrounding forest, received an Americorps Award for education and outreach and perfected the art of tree hugging.

-I am excited to lead for Overland and provide a supportive environment for my students in which we can challenge ourselves together.
-I have never found a better teacher than nature, and I look forward to sharing the joy of curiosity with my groups.
+In 2019, I led Appalachian Trail Challenge.
+I love leading for Overland and providing a supportive environment for my students in which we can challenge ourselves together.
+I have never found a better teacher than nature, and I look forward to sharing the joy of curiosity with my groups in 2020.